serverless/examples/aws-python-flask-dynamodb-api/README.md

 ### Prerequisites

-In order to package your dependencies locally with `serverless-python-requirements`, you need to have `Python3.8` installed locally.
+In order to package your dependencies locally with the Framework's built-in Python requirements packaging, you need to have `Python 3.14` installed locally.
 You can create and activate a dedicated virtual environment with the following command:

 ```
-python3.8 -m venv ./venv
+python3.14 -m venv ./venv
 source ./venv/bin/activate
 ```

-Alternatively, you can also use `dockerizePip` configuration from `serverless-python-requirements`.
-For details on that, please refer to corresponding [GitHub repository](https://github.com/UnitedIncome/serverless-python-requirements).
+Alternatively, you can also set the `dockerizePip` option under `custom.pythonRequirements` in `serverless.yml` to package dependencies inside a Docker container instead.

 ### Deployment